Bullets or Ballots

 Bullets or Ballots is a 1936 American crime thriller film starring Edward G. Robinson, Joan Blondell, Barton MacLane, and Humphrey Bogart.
 Robinson plays a police detective who infiltrates a crime gang.
 This is the first of several films featuring both Robinson and Bogart.

 Robinson's character, Johnny Blake, was based on Johnny Broderick, a New York City detective.

+Louise Beavers' character is based on Harlem numbers queen Stephanie St. Clair.